team-dev-docs/devdocsprod-dev-docs/docs/VS-Code-Dev-Docs-Commands/Generate-Context-for-Multiple-Documents.md

 The `devdocs.generateMultiContext` command is used to generate high-level context for multiple code files or directories within the current workspace.
 This command is particularly useful when you have a project with multiple files or folders, and you want to generate a brief overview or summary for each of them.

-## Why should I use this Vs Code Extension Command?
+## Why should I use this VS Code Extension Command?

 Creating high-level context for multiple files or directories can be a time-consuming and repetitive task, especially in large projects.
 By using this command, you can automate the process of generating context, saving you time and effort.
 Additionally, having a concise overview of each file or directory can help you better understand the structure and purpose of your project, making it easier to navigate and maintain.